MinaProtocol/mina/docs/specs/consensus/README.md

 # 1. Constants

-These are the parameters Mina uses for Samasika
+These are the `mainnet` parameters Mina uses for Samasika

 | Field | Value | Description |
 | - | - | - |